jordanmasters/202_homework/Tutorials/Basic_Python_Workflows.md

 2. no editor
 3. inefficient when writing more than a few lines of code

-### Execution Workflow 2 - Interpreter to import code from custom modules and execute code
+### Python Workflow 2 - Interpreter to import code from custom modules and execute code
-#### Tools: command line, python interpreter, text editor:
+#### Tools: command line, python interpreter, text editor
 #### Code: 1 module (file)
 * Instead of writing our functions in the temporary memory of the interpreter, we can write them in a .py file somewhere